ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

 \subsection{Ablation Study}

-In this section, we conduct ablation studies to evaluate the impact of each design component in \ours for long video generation.
-Unless otherwise specified, all experiments follow previous settings for fair comparison.
+In this section, we conduct ablation studies to evaluate the impact of each design component in \ours for long video generation, including reward models and tilted distribution.
+Unless otherwise specified, all experiments follow previous settings for a fair comparison.

 \textbf{Long-Term Reward.} First, we present the performance of different variants explored in the design of the reward function based on FIFO.
 Table~\ref{tab:reward} details the results of two additional runs, while still using the DINO model, with different reward functions: \textit{(1) local reward}: using only local clip during the denoising process, and \textit{(2) anchor reward}: using only the initial noise and anchor frame, leading to a drop of $0.66\%$ and $0.32\%$, respectively.
 The specific calculation formula is as follows: